 Your gut is not just a digestive organ.
-It contains over 100 trillion bacteria, archaea, and fungi, together forming a microbiome with a broad impact on health.
-With age, the microbiome changes drastically, and these changes are linked to every major aging-related disease: diabetes, heart disease, Alzheimer's, cancer.
+It contains tens of trillions of bacteria (current estimates stand at about 38 trillion), archaea, and fungi, together forming a microbiome with a comprehensive impact on health.
+With age, the microbiome changes drastically, and these changes are linked to all major aging-related diseases: diabetes, heart disease, Alzheimer's, cancer.
 A new review in the San Francisco Chronicle, based on dozens of studies from 2026, provides a clear picture of what changes and what can be done.

 What Happens to Your Microbiome with Age?